effectfully-ou/sketches/try-do-is-dangerous/README.md

 ?
 It's way too easy to reach for `bracket` without thinking too much on what happens with those hidden errors.

-`unliftio` saves you from any of this by prohibiting a `MonadUnliftIO` instance of `ExceptT`.
+`unliftio` saves you from any of this by prohibiting any [sane](https://github.com/fpco/unliftio/issues/68#issuecomment-727255763) `MonadUnliftIO` instance of `ExceptT`.
 And there's no point in mixing a safe but restrictive library with a shallow unsafe trick into a single weak spoiled framework: either stick to safety or sacrifice it for expressiveness.

 ## Conclusions